kalibrahim/DataScience_Capstone/README.md

 # Spotify Song Recommender
 Recommending songs based on my music taste.
+Link to my Medium Article: https://medium.com/@kalibrahim/music-recommendation-using-spotifys-api-58cdb3a613e9

 ## Installation
 I am using Python 3.7.3 and Anaconda for this project.
 You can use requirements.txt file with pip to install all dependencies.